Famous Poker Players

 - Record is for money won in live recorded tournaments only

 - Doesn't take into account how much was paid in buy-ins, which speaks to true profit

-- Doesn’t take into account any staking arrangements or swaps so not a true indicator of how much actual money was won
+- Doesn’t consider staking or swaps and so isn't a true indicator of how much actual money was won

-- Skewed towards players who have played in the modern tournament era with its super-sized buy-ins and prize pools
+- Skewed towards players who played in modern tournaments with super-sized buy-ins and prize pools

-- A player’s cashing percentage of total tournament played
+- The cashing percentage of total tournament played is inaccurate

 Poker Players Net Worth